EQWorks/python-curriculum/01-immediate-applications.md

 ...
 ```

-This means that we have to copy/paste the same expression, and then modify the value in between, a very manual and error-prone process.
+This means that we have to copy/paste the same expression, and then modify the values in between, a very manual and error-prone process.

 So let's substitute the two intended variables to properly abstract our intent: